AdobeDocs/commerce-learn.en/help/site-management/create-simple-product.md

 ---
 title: Create a simple product
-description: Learn how to create a simple product using the REST API and the Commerce admin.
+description: Learn how to create a simple product using the REST API and the Commerce Admin.
 kt: 14446
 doc-type: video
 audience: all